 With that said, these challenges are being resolved by the likes of Ethereum 2.0, which is designed to be scalable, energy-efficient, cost-effective, and fast.
 It does this by moving from a Proof of Work system, in which miners are rewarded for running compute cycles, to a Proof of Stake system, in which validators are rewarded for staking their ETH.

-What is an example of a blockchain accounting application?
+Web3 invoicing: example of a blockchain accounting application

 One example of a blockchain accounting application is Bulla Network, which is a Web3 invoicing, payroll, and accounting solution.
 For instance, with NFT invoicing, businesses can issue invoices in the form of Non-Fungible Tokens.
 This makes invoicing immutable, transparent, and secure.